Jobs

 • Ability to maintain a positive attitude while working hard

-• Able to safely lift and carry 50 lbs occasionally and safely lift and carry 25 lbs repeatedly
+• Ability to safely lift and carry 50 lbs occasionally and safely lift and carry 25 lbs repeatedly

-• Able to stand, walk, bend, squat, kneel, crouch, reach and lift repeatedly all day
+• Ability to bend, squat, kneel, crouch, reach and lift repeatedly all day

-• Able to work outdoors all day, and in hot/humid and cold/wet conditions for prolonged periods.
+• Ability to work outdoors all day, and in hot/humid and cold/wet conditions for prolonged periods.

 Desired Qualifications: